 Why Parallel Operation of Transformers?

-It is more economical to install numbers of smaller rated transformers in parallel than to install a bigger rated electrical power transformer.
+It is more economical to install a number of smaller-rated transformers in parallel than a bigger-rated electrical power transformer.
 When we have two sources to run in synchronization, the parallel operation of the transformer is a must.

 The parallel operation has mainly the following advantages.